6 Problems Using QuickBooks Your Business Should Avoid

 Are you using QuickBooks and wondering if it’s the best choice for your business?
 Will it help you grow with better efficiency or slow you down with underpowered capabilities?

-We work with companies every day that are deciding whether to stay with QuickBooks or to transition to another solution.
-We know this decision can be the difference between growing your business and putting on the brakes.
+At Stellar One, we work with companies every day that are deciding whether to stay with QuickBooks or transition to another solution.
+We know this decision can be the difference between growing your business and slamming on the brakes.

-For what it is—basic accounting software —QuickBooks is a good fit for some businesses.
-It’s straightforward, affordable, and covers basic accounting needs.
+For what it is, basic accounting software, QuickBooks is a good fit for some businesses.
+It’s straightforward, affordable, and covers fundamental accounting needs.

-Because QuickBooks uses a simplified set up, there is little difference between industries.
+Because QuickBooks uses a simplified setup, there's little difference in how it works for different industries.
 This allows small businesses without accountants to use it.

 As your business grows, QuickBooks might not meet your needs anymore.
 Here are signs it may no longer work for you: